timoa/chrome-tab-rotate-server/README.md

 The Chrome extension is open-source as [chrome-tab-rotate][chrome-tab-rotate-github].

-> This project is part of a bigger project called [ScreenKit][screenkit-github] that includes the use of Raspberry PI, Chilipie Kiosk (Linux OS) that starts Chromium in fullscreen and other features, the Tab Rotate Chrome extension and this project that manage the contents and screens.
+> This project is part of a bigger project called [ScreenKit][screenkit-github] that includes the use of Raspberry PI, [Chilipie Kiosk][chilipie-kiosk-github] (Linux OS) that starts [Chromium][chromium-project] in fullscreen and other features, the [Tab Rotate Chrome extension][tab-rotate-chrome-extension] and this project that manage the contents and screens.

 ## Features